 “There’s something here whether it’s Tulsa Remote or just beginning their journey, or whether they are native of Tulsa, and they’re wanting to expand their horizons, just getting a network or even just expanding their understanding of entrepreneurship, this is where you should plug in.
 The power of community is real.”
 Said honoree Kasha Taylor of Melanin Vibes

-Keynote speaker Phil K. Armstrong, interim Executive Director of Greenwood Rising History Center, took to the stage kicking off his session with a reminder that Tulsa has unique opportunities and resources not found in other cities.
+Keynote speaker Phil K. Armstrong, former Executive Director of Greenwood Rising History Center, took to the stage kicking off his session with a reminder that Tulsa has unique opportunities and resources not found in other cities.

 “It is a fact – Tulsa Oklahoma has more philanthropic organizations than any other city in the United States of America…And they are all geared towards making substantive and systemic changes in this community.”